dizzydroid/dizzydroid/README.md

 </div>

-An Engineering student, I do things and stuff when i feel like it.
+A computer engineer, I do things and stuff when i feel like it.
 Probably procrastinating right now..
 <br>
 ________________
 <p align="center">